aws-samples/aws-iot-twinmaker-samples/src/libs/scene_utils/README.md

 ### Example

+This script runs up to 5 steps to convert your 3D asset into 3D Tiles for use in an IoT TwinMaker scene.
+When you start on any example below, the script will continue with all 5 steps.
+For example, if you have an asset already uploaded to Cesium Ion, start on step 2 to archive, download, and add the tileset to your scene.

 1. Upload a 3D asset to Cesium

 ```bash
 npx ts-node samples/cesium_sample/sample.ts --workspaceId [WORKSPACE_ID] --sceneId [SCENE_ID] --assetFilePath [3D_ASSET_PATH] --dracoCompression
 ```

-The script will wait up to 5 minutes for Cesium to process the asset's tiles.
-When an asset is uploaded to Cesium it is assigned a random assetId.
-If it takes more than 5 minutes to tile the asset then run the next command below with its assetId to export its 3D tileset to your workspace's S3 bucket.
+The script will wait up to 5 minutes for Cesium to convert the asset to 3D Tiles and assign it a unique assetId.
+If it takes more than 5 minutes to tile the asset then run the command below with its assetId to continue downloading the tileset to your workspace's S3 bucket.

 It is recommended to use the optional `--dracoCompression` parameter to enable compression on your asset during tiling.
 Read more about the benefits of Draco for rendering your 3D model [here](https://cesium.com/blog/2018/04/09/draco-compression/).

-2. Export a Cesium tileset into a TwinMaker scene
+2. Create an archive for the tileset

 Find the assetId of your asset on the "My Assets" tab of your [Cesium account](https://cesium.com/ion/assets).